Deep down, you know it’s true.

 - Your previously dedicated audience is disappointed, and they unsubscribe in droves.

-- You ruin your relationships with some or all of the other bloggers and online entrepreneurs who helped promote your product.
+- You ruin your relationships with some or all of the other bloggers and affiliates who helped promote your product.

 - You suddenly find yourself back at step one, rebuilding all the relationships that took you months or years to build – if you can salvage them at all.